 Column 1 – Direct Operations

-The amounts shown in this column represent the company direct operations.
+The amounts shown in this column represent the reporting entity direct operations.
 No items from agency operations (even wholly-owned agencies) are to be included in this column; only home office and branch office operations are to be included in this column.

 Column 2 – Non-affiliated Agency Operations

-The amounts shown in this column represent the company non-affiliated agency operations.
+The amounts shown in this column represent the reporting entity non-affiliated agency operations.
 This column should include all agency operations other than those that are reported in Column 3.

 Column 3 – Affiliated Agency Operations

-The amounts shown in this column represent the company affiliated agency operations.
+The amounts shown in this column represent the reporting entity affiliated agency operations.
 Wholly-owned agencies should be included in the amounts shown in this column.
 The standards for reporting as an affiliated agency are the affiliation standards established under the holding company laws of the domestic state jurisdiction.

 Column 4 – Total